S'no time to stay inside! Winslow Homer and Other Artists in the Snow.

 Just so we are all on the same page here:

-the Sherpas had to carry up and down a mountain, in addition to the climbing gear, a "portable" darkroom, food and shelter for about 30-people, plus at least 4 large pieces of glass.
+the Sherpas had to carry everything up and down a mountains, including the climbing gear, a "portable" darkroom, food and shelter for about 30-people, plus at least 4 large pieces of glass.

 It was after Bisson shot the scenes at the summit, that he re-created the scene of the ascent.
 He again set up the tent, portable darkroom, and camera, and posed the figures in a way suggestive of the ascent.
 Then he shot this image.